rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 - validator: ValidatorType<T, S, F> - An implementation of the `ValidatorType` interface that will be used when necessary
 - schema: S - The schema for which the `PathSchema` is desired
 - [name='']: string - The base name for the schema
-- [rootSchema]: S - The root schema, used to primarily to look up `$ref`s
+- [rootSchema]: S | undefined - The root schema, used to primarily to look up `$ref`s
-- [formData]: T - The current formData, if any, to assist retrieving a schema
+- [formData]: T | undefined - The current formData, if any, to assist retrieving a schema

 #### Returns
 - PathSchema<T> - The `PathSchema` object for the `schema`